How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 Shipping Costs From Vietnam To The EU

-The average shipping cost from Vietnam to the European Union varies by the shipping mode, the shipment size, and the season.
+The average shipping cost from Vietnam to the European Union varies depending on the shipping mode, shipment size, and season.
 The Coronavirus pandemic increased the average shipping cost (similar to China), but shipping costs remain relatively affordable for most businesses.
-Vietnam has well-established links between ports on its Pacific Coast and major European ports such as Hamburg and Rotterdam.
+Vietnam has well-established links between its ports on the Pacific Coast and major European ports, such as Hamburg and Rotterdam.
 The following is an average cost breakdown:

 €2,000-3,000 for a dedicated 40’ container.